qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/curriculum.md

 * **Break (60 minutes)**

 * **Breakout room activity: Analyzing data with JupyterLab (30 minutes)**
-    * Pick someone to "drive" with a screen share.
-Please rotate this responsibility!
-    * Run the example notebook from the "Intro to JupyterLab" discussion.
-    * Use your JupyterLab instance to inspect your group's chosen dataset.
-Try a few different methods!
-        * Use `ogrinfo`, `gdalinfo`, `ncdump -h`, `ncinfo`, `xarray`, ??? in a Jupyter Notebook.
-        * Include Markdown cells to tell a story: explain what each computation is doing, and what your group learned from the results of each computation.
-        * Commit and push the notebook to GitHub.

 * **Discussion on fixing "bad" data (?? minutes)**
-    * ???
-    * What can I do if my data still does not look right? (e.g. it's possible nobody living knows how to resolve the problem, metadata may be incorrectly documented and you may need help from the data producer, briefly mention techniques like georegistration, bias correction)
-    * Tools: `ogr2ogr`, `gdal_translate`, `gdal_edit.py`

 * **Walk through Data Scenario #1 and solutions (30 minutes)**

 * **Breakout room activity: Fix some "bad" data (20 minutes)**
-    * Does your chosen dataset have issues that need fixing?
-If not, explore Data Scenarios?

 * **Homework: think about how you could perform an analysis with your chosen dataset**
-    * Consider the other layers in QGreenland.
-How can you use them with your dataset to answer a question?
-    * Share your ideas with your group in the GitHub Discussions for your repository.

 ### Day 3